botify-labs/simpleflow/_docs/src/features/program_tasks.md

-.. _execute:

 Execution of Tasks as Programs
 ==============================

 Introduction
 ------------

-The :py:mod:`simpleflow.execute` module allows to define functions that will be executed as a program.
+The `simpleflow.execute` module allows to define functions that will be executed as a program.

 There are two modes: